Dirar ibn al-Azwar: Historical death controversy

-It is widely accepted by the consensus of historians that Dhiraar died in Syria from the Plague of Emmaus, the plague that killed many other Companions of Muhammad, including Abu Ubaidah ibn al-Jarrah.
+It is widely accepted by historical consensus that Dhiraar died in Syria from the Plague of Amwas, the plague that killed many other Companions of Muhammad, including Abu Ubayda ibn al-Jarrah.
 The year of his death is believed to be 18 AH/640 AD and his final resting place is in Syria.
-The tomb shrine believed belong to Dhiraar were located in the town of Deir Alla in the Central Jordan Valley, northwest of Jordan.
-It is a modern mosque, a wide courtyard, and a garden decorated with trees.
+The tomb shrine believed to belong to Dhiraar is located in the town of Deir Alla in the Central Jordan Valley, in northwestern Jordan.
+It is a modern mosque with a wide courtyard and a garden decorated with trees.

-Yet, other accounts of Dhiraar ibn al-Azwar's death exist.
+Still, other accounts of Dhiraar ibn al-Azwar's death exist.
 For instance, Ibn 'Abd al-Barr said he fell at the Battle of Ajnadayn.
-This is contrary to al-Waqidi's report which said he fell at the Battle of Yamama.
-Also, it was reported by Ibn Hajjar that after Dhiraar murdered Malik ibn Nuwayrah and committed adultery with a female slave taken from the campaign, General Khalid was ordered by Caliph Umar to execute him due to his crimes.
-However, before Khalid received the order to execute Dhiraar, he was already dead.
-There is some controversy regarding the textual translations, which make it difficult to discern if Dhiraar died at that time or not (regardless of the cause), as it is recorded by Bayhaqi.
-On the other hand, al-Tabari explained in his book regarding the conflicted report where there are two version of his death. the first was Dhiraar was said killed in battle of Ajnadayn, while the other saying he has been fallen in the battle of Yamama that Dhiraar appeared at the battle of Yarmouk.
-Ya'qubi even wrote that he lived long enough to witness the Battle of Qadisiyah and that together with Tulayha, Amru ibn Ma'adi Yakrib and Kurt ibn Jammah al-Abdi, he discovered the corpse of Rostam Farrokhzād.
-Having said that, the chronicle of Ya'qubi was plagued with skepticism due to his excessive Shi'i sympathies.
+This is contrary to al-Waqidi's report which said he fell at the Battle of Yamama.Al-Tabari discussed in his book the conflicting reports of two versions of his death.
+The first asserts that Dhiraar was killed in the battle of Ajnadayn, while the other asserts that he in the battle of Yamama.
+Ya'qubi wrote that he lived long enough to witness the Battle of Qadisiyyah and that together with Tulayha, Amr ibn Ma'adi Yakrib and Kurt ibn Jammah al-Abdi, he discovered the corpse of Rostam Farrokhzād.
+Despite this, the chronicle of Ya'qubi has been plagued with skepticism due to his excessive Shi'i sympathies.